- International Students

 Federal Direct Grad PLUS Loan for the Master's Student

 Master's students can apply for a Federal Direct Grad PLUS Loan.
 The PLUS loan allows students to borrow up to the cost of attendance, less any other financial aid.
 The lender is the U.S. Department of Education.
-There is a loan origination fee of 2.5 percent, which is deducted from the principal loan amount requested.
+There is a loan origination fee of 4.292% which is deducted from loan proceeds prior to disbursement.

 - Admitted/matriculated and enrolled in a Master's or professional degree program